Zhang-Yihao/Adversarial-Representation-Engineering/README.md

 ```

 You can change the model by modifying the `model_path` in `main.py`.
 Please note that this set of parameters may not be suitable for larger models, and adjustments may be necessary based on the specific requirements.
+Demo for decreasing hallucination is provided in `hallucination.ipynb`.

 ## Dependencies
 Install the necessary libraries including: